michelleherman13/project-2/README.md

 # ETL Project 2: Extract, Transform and Load

+## Finding Your Happy Place!

+Where in the world are people reportedly the most happy?

 ![Image of World Hapiness](https://www.herd.org.np/uploads/frontend/blogscoverphoto/1480669639-whr-logo.png)

 ## Project Proposal

-Extract, transform and load data for future analysis of which countries where the people reportedly are the happiest globally in the years 2015 and 2016.
+Extract, transform and load data for future analysis of which countries were the people reportedly the happiest globally in the years 2015 and 2016.

 ### Global Happiness by Country